 ELC’s program objectives are to:

-support a new brand of leadership, one that centers equity and equity-based approaches;
+promote a new brand of leadership, one that centers issues of equity and prioritizes modeling equity-based approaches;

-provide skills and resources to executive leaders within a peer community that will provide ongoing support and accountability; and
+provide skills and resources to executive leaders within a peer community that will foster both support and accountability for personal growth;

 TO LEARN MORE